Mara Girls Project

 Narok County, Kenya

-In keeping with these environmental values, one of our next initiatives is to help the school's new Conservation Club.
+One of our new initiatives is helping the school's Conservation Club.